Self-Calibrated CLIP for Training-Free Open-Vocabulary Segmentation: Experiment

-\textbf{Implementation Details} In our experiments, we utilize the CLIP~\cite{clip} with ViT-B/16 and ViT-L/14 architectures.
-And our code implementation is built on the MMSegmentation~\cite{contributors2020mmsegmentation}.
-For the evaluation protocol, we adopt the sliding window inference strategy from SCLIP~\cite{wang2023sclip}: input images are resized to have a short side of 336 (560 for Cityscapes~\cite{cityscapes} due to its higher resolution), and the slide inference is conducted with a $224\times224$ window and a $112\times112$ stride.
+\textbf{Implementation Details} In our experiments, we utilize CLIP~\cite{clip} with ViT-B/16 and ViT-L/14 architectures.
+Our code implementation is built on MMSegmentation.
+After deriving the similarity map $\mathbf{Simi}^{mid}$ from mid-level features, we apply thresholding following previous works~\cite{wysoczanska2023clipdino, wang2022self}.
+Specifically, values below the threshold $\beta$ are set to zero to strengthen feature correlation, and we set $\beta$ to 0.4.
+For the evaluation protocol, we adopt the sliding-window inference strategy from SCLIP~\cite{wang2023sclip}: input images are resized to have a short side of 336 (560 for Cityscapes~\cite{cityscapes} due to its higher resolution), and sliding-window inference is conducted with a $224\times224$ window and a $112\times112$ stride.
 No post-processing strategies are applied.
 Across all datasets, we use the standard ImageNet prompts~\cite{clip} combined with their category names to construct text descriptions.
-For all the hyper-parameters, we keep consistent across all datasets without separate tuning.
+We keep all hyperparameters consistent across all datasets without separate tuning.

+For datasets with the background class (Pascal VOC and COCO-Object), we adhere to the evaluation protocol outlined in previous works~\cite{wang2023sclip, lan2024proxyclip, hajimiri2024pay, sun2024cliprnn}.
+Since the ``background'' class is overly broad for CLIP and thus challenging to classify, it is represented by a set of stuff categories such as ``sky, river, sea, ...'', which do not overlap with other target classes.
+And this pipeline is consistent with prior studies.